thinkshout/behat-wordpress-extension/docs/contexts.md

 ## DashboardContext

-Provides step definitions that are specific to the WordPress dashboard.
+Provides step definitions that are specific to the WordPress dashboard (wp-admin).

 ## WordpressContext